astrale-sharp/typstfmt/README.md

 It's not always pretty, it sometimes break the code in math mode, but it should be safe for code and markup.

+Using fmttester, checkout the generated file : TODO

 # Installing